 Sample Networking Email

 I am currently a third-year student at Harvard Law School enrolled in a joint degree program with the John F. Kennedy School of Government.
-I am particularly interested in pursuing a career in which I can use my legal skills to effect change on a broad scale in the area of women’s legal rights.
+I am particularly interested in pursuing a career in which I can use my legal skills to effect change on a broad scale in the area of LGBTQ+ rights.

 I am writing to ask if you would be willing to meet briefly with me to discuss your career path and the steps that you recommend for a starting lawyer with similar interests.
-I will call your office the first week of June to see if this would be possible and, if so, to find a convenient time to meet.
-Thank you in advance.
-I hope to have the opportunity to speak with you this summer.
+Would it be possible to connect for a brief conversation in late May or June?
+I would be happy to meet in person, or to speak virtually or by phone if more convenient for you.

 Sincerely,